cgs-ets/moodle-local_announcements/README.md

  - role → the audience roles this cc group applies to.
 E.g. Students.
 Default is "*" meaning apply to all.
  - forcesend → whether this privilege applies to immediate or digest announcements.
 Default is "*" meaning apply to all.
  - description → human readable description of the privilege.
  - ccgroupid → the id of the group to include in the announcement recipients.
+Comma-separated for multiple.

 ### Capabilities
 -   local/announcements:post → Given to editing teachers, managers, and coursecreators by default in their courses.